 Please continue supporting our frontline staff by following the advice.

 We need your help:

 - Make sure cars are parked so they do not block access for the bin wagons.
-With more cars at home, it is making it difficult to get round the streets easily.
+With more cars at home, it is making it difficult to get around the streets easily.

-- Show your support to our crews with a wave!
+- Show your support to the crews with a wave!

 What to do with waste if a household is affected by coronavirus

 When cleaning you should use your usual household products, like detergents and bleach, as these will be very effective at getting rid of the virus on surfaces.
 Clean frequently touched surfaces such as door handles, handrails, remote controls and table tops.
 This is particularly important if you have an older or vulnerable person in the house.